 - a mix of government (central and local), industry and science/academic perspectives;

 - the drive to get the work done and hold others to account.

-The individuals have been proposed based on the people who have made a notable contribution to the initiative to date.
-We are seeking your feedback on the proposed Steering Group.
+The individuals were mostly chosen from people who had made a notable contribution to the initiative to date.

 Please get in touch with us to be added to the email list to receive periodic updates about this work.
 If you know others (members or non-members) who may have an interest in this work, please send them the link to this article.

 The Water New Zealand contact for this work is Charlotte Cudby (Senior Policy Advisor) at email@example.com or 04 495 0893.